 Document Everything

-Write down what happened, when, and who was involved.
-Save emails, messages, performance reviews, and any communication that supports your experience.
+Write down what happened, when it happened, and who was involved.
+Save emails, messages, performance reviews, and any timestamped communication that supports your experience.

 Review Your Company’s Policies